 I suppose I can’t stop you from moving on to reddit or pornhub or amazon, but for these precious seconds I have your readership, let me explain a little of my perspective.
 Consider this my mission statement if you will.

 Movies are more than just entertainment to me.
 Blockbusters, indie films, prestige pictures, foreign imports, cult classics, all of it.
 Stay around the world of film study or film criticism long enough, and you’ll hear terms like “elitism”, “pretension”, or “backlash."
 I feel these terms shrink the conversation and restrict the in depth discussion every (yes, every) film deserves.
 For me movies go beyond: “Is it good or is it bad?”

-Regardless of whether a movie has a million CGI explosions or one Pashto conversation between two people, each movie has a DNA.
+Regardless of whether a movie has a million CGI explosions or one, intimate, Pashto conversation between two lovers, each movie has a DNA.
 For current movies: what are the filmmakers' intentions?
 Do they deliver?
 What does the film "say" about us as a society and as human beings?What are the unexpected discoveries?
 How do studios and marketing departments see the audience?
 And how does the critical mass shape the conversation around a film?

 Take a film like Cameron Crowe’s Aloha (2015).
 A binary thumbs up, thumbs down review is less interesting to me than say: